-Remember the Children: Daniel’s Story is the story of the Holocaust told through the eyes of a young boy.
-THIS PROGRAM IS DESIGNED FOR CHILDREN AGES 8 YEARS AND UP.
+Remember the Children: Daniel’s Story is an exhibit that tells the story of the Holocaust told through the eyes of a young boy.
+This program is designed for children 8 years old and up.

 No passes are necessary for entering the Holocaust Memorial Museum building, special exhibitions, the interactive Wexner Learning Center, the library, Archives or Museum Café.
 Check the official website for up-to-date information on special exhibits, family programs and special events that are scheduled throughout the year.